Gluten-Free Bread Recipe (Perfectly Soft and Fluffy!)

 • Egg-Free: One reader reported that she had great success making this bread egg-free using Just Egg liquid egg replacer.

-• Yeast: Swap the rapid-rise yeast for active dry yeast, but always check the expiration date to make sure it isn’t expired!
+• Yeast: Swap the rapid-rise yeast for active dry yeast, but always check the expiration date to make sure it hasn’t expired!

 Photos mixing up the bread dough in a stand mixer with a paddle attachment.

-Step 1: Mix the wet ingredients.
-Add the eggs, oil, apple cider vinegar, and warm water (around 110º F) to a stand mixer bowl.
+Step 1: Add the eggs, oil, apple cider vinegar, and warm water (around 110º F) to a stand mixer bowl.
 Put on the paddle attachment.
-Start mixing on low speed, then increase to medium until fully blended.
+Start mixing on low speed, then increase to medium speed until the mixture is fully blended.

-Step 2: Mix the dry ingredients.
-Combine the gluten free flour, baking powder, salt, ground flaxseed meal, and rapid yeast in a large mixing bowl.
+Step 2: Combine the gluten free flour, baking powder, salt, ground flaxseed meal, and rapid yeast in a large mixing bowl.
 I recommend mixing the dry ingredients separately before adding them to the mixer.
 This ensures they are all blended together evenly.

 Email This Recipe To Me!